HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

     ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Text_Elements.png)

-    You can apply different styling options to the placeholder of the text elements except **Rich Text**. **Rich Text** elements are set with their own styling in the content item.
+    You can apply different styling options to the placeholder of the text elements except for **Rich Text**. **Rich Text** elements are set with their own styling in the content item.
+See the following sample style options for placeholders of text elements:

     ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Text_Elements_Applied_Styles.png)